codefellows/code-challenges/odometer/README.md

 ### Reverse the List and Increment the Head

-This solution allows us to traverse the list once at the beginning to get to the value that we need to increment,  and work backwards.
-If the number at the end can be incremented without modifying the rest of values we can
+This solution allows us to traverse the list once, reversing the list at the beginning so we start with the value that needs to be incremented.
+From there we can and work backwards if we need to "rollover" digits past the the head node.
+If the number at the end can be incremented without modifying the rest of values we can easily modify the reversed list's head and return the list.
+If we encounter values that require us to change more node values,  we simply traverse until we no longer need to update values,  or add a new node the end of the list if all node integer values require a "rollover".

 #### Algorithm